-Michelle Berry was convicted in 2009 in Latimer County of the 2003 death of her infant daughter.
-After a night out, Ms. Berry went to her parents’ home, where she lived with her 5-year-old son and daughter.
-During the early morning hours, Ms. Berry remembers hearing a noise and awoke to see her motionless daughter and her 5-year-old son in the hallway and her daughter motionless.
-There was no forensic evidence that indicated Ms. Berry was in anyway involved in the murder of her infant daughter but for her proximity to the child.
-There was, however, evidence that other people, including the baby’s father, were in the house around the time the murder took place.
-Several pieces of evidence were collected and tested; however, 4 significant items that were collected from the home were never tested.
+As a reminder, Michelle Berry lost her infant daughter in 2003.
+After a night out, Ms. Berry went to her parents’ home where she lived with her five-year-old son and daughter.
+She awakened early in the morning after hearing a noise and found her five-year-old son in the hallway and her daughter motionless.
+There was no forensic evidence that indicated Ms. Berry was involved in the murder of her infant daughter except for her proximity to the child.
+There was, however, evidence that other people were in the house around the time the murder took place – including the baby’s father.
+Several pieces of evidence were collected and tested, however, four significant items that were collected from the home were never tested.
 Ms. Berry was tried for the murder of her infant daughter on three separate occasions.
 She was finally convicted and sentenced to life in prison.
-Oklahoma Innocence Project filed a motion for post-conviction DNA testing of those 4 items of evidence, which could potentially prove Ms. Berry’s innocence.
-A hearing on our motion was heard in July, but we await a ruling on the motion.
+Oklahoma Innocence Project filed a motion for post-conviction DNA testing of those four items of evidence which could potentially prove Ms. Berry’s innocence.
+A hearing on the motion was heard in July, but we await a ruling on the motion.
 We are contemplating filing additional motions as necessary.